shrimpboat2000/openhab-docs/tutorials/getting_started/item_widgets.md

 Common things one might use an expression for are to change an icon or color based on the state of an Item, to hide a widget entirely if an Item isn't in a given state, or to change the colors of the widget elements.
 For full details on expressions see the [Expressions docs]({{base}}/ui/building-pages.html#dynamically-configuring-components-with-expressions).

-Note that when working with Units of Masurement, the state of the Item needs to be parsed into a number for comparisons.
+Note that when working with Units of Measurement, the state of the Item needs to be parsed into a number for comparisons.
 For example -

 ```javascript